-- 3.3.1 The Designated Safeguarding Lead for Parkgate Primary School, The Futures Trust is Zoe Richards (Headteacher) The Designated Safeguarding Lead will; - Take overall lead responsibility for safeguarding and child protection (including online safety) in Parkgate Primary School, The Futures Trust; - Liaise with the safeguarding partners and work with other agencies in line with Working Together to Safeguard Children (2020); - Always be available during term time (during school hours) for staff in Parkgate Primary School, The Futures Trust to discuss safeguarding concerns.
-In the event that they are not available, a deputy will be made available; - Undergo training to provide them with the knowledge and skills required to carry out this role and update this every two years; - Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty; - Be best placed to advise on the response to safeguarding concerns; - Identify if children may benefit from early help; - Act as a point of contact with the safeguarding partners; - Make referrals to Coventry's Multi-Agency Safeguarding Hub (MASH) where children are at risk of significant harm. - Make referrals to the Channel programme where there is a radicalisation concern and/or support staff that make a referral to Channel; - Support Parkgate Primary School, The Futures Trust with regards to their responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation; - Refer cases to the police where a crime may have been committed; - Ensure all staff have read and understood Part 1 and/or Annex A of Keeping Children Safe in Education (September 2021); - Update their knowledge and skills regularly and keep up with any developments relevant to their role; - Provide staff in school with the knowledge, skills and support required to safeguard children; - Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files;
+The Designated Safeguarding Lead will;

+• Take overall lead responsibility for safeguarding and child protection (including online safety) in Parkgate Primary School, The Futures Trust;

+- Liaise with the safeguarding partners and work with other agencies in line with Working Together to Safeguard Children (2022); - Always be available during term time (during school hours) for staff in Parkgate Primary School, The Futures Trust to discuss safeguarding concerns.
+In the event that they are not available, a deputy will be made available; - Undergo training to provide them with the knowledge and skills required to carry out this role updated a minimum of biannually; - Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty; - Be best placed to advise on the response to safeguarding concerns; - Identify if children may benefit from early help; - Act as a point of contact with the safeguarding partners; - Make referrals to Coventry's Multi-Agency Safeguarding Hub (MASH) where children have been harmed or are at risk of significant harm. - Make referrals to the Channel programme where there is a radicalisation concern and/or support staff that make a referral to Channel; - Support Parkgate Primary School, The Futures Trust with regards to their responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation; - Refer cases to the police where a crime may have been committed; - Ensure all staff have read and understood Part 1 and/or Annex A of Keeping Children Safe in Education (September 2022); - Update their knowledge and skills regularly and keep up with any developments relevant to their role; - Provide staff in school with the knowledge, skills and support required to safeguard children; - Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files; - Take responsibility for the transfer of safeguarding files when a child leaves Parkgate Primary School, The Futures Trust; - Attend or ensure an appropriate representative attends multi-agency safeguarding or child protection meetings; - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children; - Work closely with other relevant education professionals (e.g. SENCO, Virtual School Head) to ensure children with additional vulnerabilities are safeguarded; - Help to promote educational outcomes of child who have experienced or are experiencing safeguarding or child protection issues by sharing relevant information with teachers and Parkgate Primary School, The Futures Trust leadership team; - Promote a 'culture of safeguarding', in which every member of Parkgate Primary School, The Futures Trust community acts in the best interests of the child;

-- Take responsibility for the transfer of safeguarding files when a child leaves Parkgate Primary School, The Futures Trust; - Attend or ensure an appropriate representative attends multi-agency safeguarding or child protection meetings; - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children; - Work closely with other relevant education professionals (e.g. SENCO, Virtual School Head) to ensure children with additional vulnerabilities are safeguarded; - Help to promote educational outcomes of child who have experienced or are experiencing safeguarding or child protection issues by sharing relevant information with teachers and Parkgate Primary School, The Futures Trust leadership team; - Promote a 'culture of safeguarding', in which every member of Parkgate Primary School, The Futures Trust community acts in the best interests of the child; - Ensuring Parkgate Primary School, The Futures Trust knows who its cohort of children who have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations; - Regularly meet with the safeguarding link governor and/or Chair of Governors to review safeguarding in Parkgate Primary School, The Futures Trust and - Liaise with the headteacher regarding safeguarding cases and issues.
+- Ensuring Parkgate Primary School, The Futures Trust knows who its cohort of children who have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations; - Regularly meet (every half term at a minimum) the safeguarding link governor and/or Chair of Governors to review safeguarding in Parkgate Primary School, The Futures Trust and - Liaise with the headteacher regarding safeguarding cases and issues. - Liaise with the senior mental health lead when safeguarding concerns are linked to mental health; and - Be aware of the requirement for children to have an Appropriate Adult PACE code C 2019

-3.3.2 Further details on the role of the Designated Safeguarding Lead can be found in Annex C of Keeping Children Safe in Education (September 2021).
+3.3.2 Further details on the role of the Designated Safeguarding Lead can be found in Annex C of Keeping Children Safe in Education (September 2022).